MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     =#

-Unlike `Filter`, which processes input elementwise, `Take` and `Drop` are aggregate, considering their input as a whole.
+Unlike `Filter`, which processes input elementwise, `Take` and `Drop` are aggregate and therefore consider their input as a whole.
 This permits us to count backwards.

     unitknot[Lift('a':'f') >> Take(-3)]
     #=>